rzs7w6/OSF15_Library/README.md

 	- Doubly-linked

 - dyn_hash
 	- It's a hash table, it stores AND hashes things!
+Exciting!

 -- Will, the best TA